shawnyu5/fragments/submission/lab_2/README.md

 Your `.env` file contains lines that look like this: `VARIABLE=VALUE` (NOTE: no spaces, no quotes).
 It also contains comments, which begin with a `#` character: `# This is a comment`.

 A process has access to its environment (variables).
 If you're using Parcel, it can [automatically read environment variables from an `.env` in the root of the project](https://parceljs.org/features/node-emulation/#environment-variables).
 You can do something similar in [React](https://create-react-app.dev/docs/adding-custom-environment-variables/) and [Angular](https://www.digitalocean.com/community/tutorials/angular-environment-variables) too.
-Make sure your chosen web framework can work with environment variables so that you don't have to commit these to git: we never commit `.env` files to git, since they often contain secrets, and we _never_ put hard-coded secrets into source code.
+Make sure your chosen web framework can work with environment variables so that you don't have to commit these to with our source code.

-NOTE: you will need the configuration info that you recorded above for your User Pool and App Client ID (replace `xx...` values below):
+> NOTE: you will need the configuration info that you recorded above for your User Pool and App Client ID (replace `xx...` values below):

 ```ini
 # .env